Voldemort Can't Stop the Rock!

 Voldemort Can't Stop the Rock! is the second studio album by indie rock band Harry and the Potters, released on July 1, 2004.
 The album was primarily inspired by the fifth novel in the Harry Potter book series.
 Although some of the songs revisit events from previous books in the series, a majority of the songs on the album relate to the rebellion of Harry and Dumbledore's Army against the Ministry of Magic, Dolores Umbridge, Lord Voldemort, and the Death Eaters.

+The album's title song references Tipper Gore and the Parents Music Resource Center's attempts in the 1980s to censor music.
+The song contains the verse, "And we won't let the Dark Lord ruin our party / Just like Tipper Gore tried with the PMRC."

 Context

 During a barbecue at Paul and Joe DeGeorge family's Norwood Massachusetts home on 22 June 2002, Joe had advertised a concert with Ed and the Refrigerators and several other indie bands.
 The venue was the back yard shed.
 Perhaps the venue was too modest but while an audience had arrived, the bands did not.
 To rescue a nearly lost opportunity, while waiting hopefully for a band to show, Harry and the Potters came into existence over the next hour when the two brothers wrote seven Potter-themed songs.
 The following year, the band released an album, Harry and the Potters, to critical acclaim.
 After the release of the fifth Harry Potter book, the brothers started to record Voldemort Can't Stop the Rock!, a new album based on The Order of the Phoenix.